amytildazhang/AXEexamples/README.tex.md

 eight$axe_yhats <- axe_eight()

 ```

-The objects in `data` are the result of calling the above (or similar) procedure for each of the examples
+The object `eight` is available in the package, listed in the `data` folder.
+Each of the paper's examples is saved in  `data` under the following names:
 - `eight`: Eight schools
 - `radon_1`: Radon
 - `radon_2`: Radon subsets
 - `lol`: Esports players
 - `slc`: Scottish lip cancer
 - `air`: Scottish respiratory disease
+Access simply by loading the package (`library(AXEexamples)`) and calling the name of the data, e.g. `eight; str(eight)`.

-For code to produce paper figures, see the `overview.Rmd` vignette.
+For code to produce paper figures, see the vignette in `doc/overview.html`

+# References

+Robert E Kass and Duane Steffey.
+Approximate Bayesian inference in conditionally independent hierarchical models (parametric empirical Bayes models).
+Journal of the American Statistical Association, 84(407):717–726, 1989.